CompOmics/compomics.github.io/peptide-shaker/_posts/2015-12-10-peptideshakercli.md

 All command line options have the same overall structure and only differ in the features and parameters available.

-Identification parameters for use in PeptideShakerCLI can be provided as a file or as command line arguments.
+Identification parameters for use in PeptideShakerCLI can be provided as a file.
 Identification parameter files are in the [json](https://en.wikipedia.org/wiki/JSON) format and can be created in the graphical user interface, using the [IdentificationParametersCLI](/compomics-utilities/wiki/identificationparameterscli.html), or using third party tools.
 Alternatively, the parameters can be passed directly to PeptideShakerCLI by using the command line arguments of the [IdentificationParametersCLI](/compomics-utilities/wiki/identificationparameterscli.html).

 Temporary folders used in the processing can be set via [PathSettingsCLI](#pathsettingscli).
 Note that PeptideShaker back-end relies on a database allowing only a single open connection at a time.
 It is thus important to use a single instance of PeptideShakerCLI at a time.
 In distributed setups, we recommend keeping a clean copy of PeptideShaker, and distribute it to the different workers prior to execution.